ZedCode/how-to-golang-tdd/index.md

 }
 ```

-With this check in place the test now passes, with 3 of the 5 desired tested behaviors functioning:
+With this validation in place all 3 tests now pass.
+3 of the 5 desired tested behaviors in the outline above are now functioning:

 ```console
 go test -v -run TestCheckHandler